Going into Key Stage 1

 Children will have a phonics screening test at the end of year 1.

-In year 2 your child will be expected to work a lot more independently.
-Greater emphasis will be placed on grammar and there will be greater emphasis on formalising the teaching of maths.
+Your child will be expected to work a lot more independently in Year 2.
+There will be greater emphasis on grammar and on formalising the teaching of maths.
 With the new 2014 National Curriculum, there is a much greater emphasis on mathematical reasoning skills, even from this young age.
-So, for example, children will need to be able to understand that 2 times 3 is the same as 3 times 2 but that 5 subtract 1 is not the same as 1 subtract 5.
+For example, children will need to be able to understand that 2 times 3 is the same as 3 times 2 but that 5 subtract 1 is not the same as 1 subtract 5.
 All of this involves an understanding of how numbers work.

 In English, there is a greater emphasis on writing, especially on the consistency of letter formation as well as joined-up writing.
-The specific areas that are focused on are:
+The main focus areas are:

 - Speaking and listening